Stuycs-K/final-project-dan-alice-konopka-eva/WORKLOG.md

 ### 5/27/24

-Made fruits start at a randomized speed, and made adjustments so that the score would change OR the game ended if the mouse was dragged over certain things (seems a little buggy)
+Made fruits start at a randomized speed, and made adjustments so that the score would change OR the game ended if the mouse was dragged over certain things (seems a little buggy)\

+### 5/28/24

+Made fruits start at a random location, made some adjustments for player convenience/visibility, fixed a bug with endGame() and replay, and made mouseDragged() not end the game due to an error.

 ## GROUP MEMBER 2 - Eva